emanuelhuber/RGPR/00_RGPR_tutorial_import-GPR-data.md

 Use the function `readGPR()` to import GPR data into R. While the filepath (given to the argument `dsn`) is case sensitive, the extension is not.
 That means that you can write: `XLINE00.DT1` or `XLINE00.dt1`.
 Note that the filepath must correspond to the binary data (not to the ASCII header file data)

-Note that the coordinates collected with GPS in the same time as the GPR data and stored in a specific file are not directly imported by the function `readGPR()`.
+Currently the coordinates collected with GPS in the same time as the GPR data and stored in a specific file are not directly imported by the function `readGPR()`.
 You must add the coordinates separatly following the explanations of the tutorial '[Adding coordinates to GPR data](http://emanuelhuber.github.io/RGPR/02_RGPR_tutorial_RGPR-survey/)'.
+But I am working on that...

 To suppress any message or warning, set the argument `verbose = FALSE`, e.g.,